 As ironing the watermark wasn’t enough to completely remove it, I moved on to the next method.
 Mayonnaise.

 Yep, you heard right – mayonnaise.
 Rub mayonnaise over the mark, cover with a piece of kitchen paper, let it soak in for a couple of hours and the watermark will have magically disappeared.
 Well, that’s the theory at least.

 I read about this method a few times and a few people suggested it over on Instagram, too so I was really hoping that it would help remove the remaining mark.

-After applying the mayonnaise, I waited a couple of hours before it removing it and wiping the surface clean.
+After applying the mayonnaise on the watermark, I waited a couple of hours before it removing it and wiping the surface clean.
 Honestly, I don’t think it made a difference at all.
 If anything, it actually looks worse on the photo (although that’s probably down to the lighting).